w3c/wai-curricula/content/designer/flexible-and-responsive-design.md

 Optional ideas to support assessment:

 * Practical &mdash; Students design a paper prototype with distinguishable styles that help perceive different contents.
-Assess how students use different style properties to make content perceivable and to distinguish contents from one another.
+Assess how students use different style properties to make content perceivable and to distinguish components from one another.
 * Practical &mdash: Give students examples of color alone used to provide information and ask them to provide text information and visual cues to supplement that information.
 Assess how students provide the necessary textual information and visual cues to supplement information provided exclusively with color.

 {% include excol.html type="end" %}